Retropaint/skelform_user_docs/src/runtime-api.md

 A helper function to format the provided number into a usable frame for the animation, with options like reversing or looping.

-If first animation has 14 frames, `frame` will be 6 (since loop is true)
+If first animation has 14 frames, `frame` will be 6 (since loop is true).

 `frame` will be used later for `animate()`.